-If the rollback driver option isn’t available then you can manually try downloading and installing the latest Nvidia Graphics Driver version 517.48 on your computer graphics card as per the model number.
+If the rollback driver option isn’t available, you can manually try downloading and installing the latest Nvidia Graphics Driver version 517.48 on your computer graphics card as per the model number.

 6. Do a Clean Installation of the Graphics Driver

-If there is no update available for your GPU then you can go to the official graphics card website from the links below and search for the model of your graphics manually.
-Make sure to download and install the latest GPU driver for your model number as per the manufacturer.
+If there is no update available for your GPU, you can go to the official graphics card website from the links below and search for the model of your graphics manually.
+Make sure to download and install the latest GPU driver for your model number per the manufacturer.
 Just like you run and install the application file on the PC by double-clicking on it.

 7. Disable Antivirus Protection

-You can also try turning off the Windows Defender option on your PC to ensure there is no antivirus software blocking the game files to run properly.
+You can also try turning off the Windows Defender option on your PC to ensure no antivirus software is blocking the game files to run properly.